iangreenleaf/techblog/posts/2013-10-17-rss-the-least-wrong-way.markdown

 There's little consensus here.
 For Atom feeds, `text/xml` makes an appearance, but several feeds use the most correct `application/atom+xml`.

 In the RSS feeds, most stick with the safe bet of `text/xml`.
-I was surprised to discover that `text/html` is served by web evangelists Jeffrey Zeldman and Eric Meyer, and even more so that is is served by the official W3C news feed[^3].
+I was surprised to discover that `text/html` is served by web evangelists Jeffrey Zeldman and Eric Meyer, and even more so that is is served by the official W3C news feed.
 Unless I am mistaken, this content type is just flat-out wrong and should not be used.
 I wonder if there is a rationale behind their decisions.

 ### Autodiscovery ###